Al-Qadim: The Genie's Curse: Reception

 Computer Shopper praised the game, saying that it "managed to capture the feel of the Al-Qadim setting".
 The magazine noted the graphics and audio, calling both "typical high-quality SSI offerings"; the game's use of honor ("portrayed in a way that isn't trite") was also cited.

-PC Gamer UK's Andy Butcher wrote, "Al-Qadim tries hard to be accessible, inoffensive and appeal to the masses, but ... it's unlikely to whet the appetites of either hardened role-players (it's far too superficial) or newcomers (it's got little of a really good RPG's appeal)."
+PC Gamer UK's Andy Butcher wrote that "Al-Qadim tries hard to be accessible, inoffensive and appeal to the masses, but ... it's unlikely to whet the appetites of either hardened role-players (it's far too superficial) or newcomers (it's got little of a really good RPG's appeal)".
 In PC Zone, David McCandless summarized the game as "not very good", with "poor" graphics and "awful" combat.

 The Genie's Curse was reviewed in Dragon #208 (1994) by Sandy Petersen in the "Eye of the Monitor" column.
-Petersen gave the game four (out of five) stars: "Al-Qadim: The Genie's Curse is heaps of fun in an interesting and exotic environment."
+Petersen gave the game four (out of five) stars: he called the game a "heaps of fun" with interesting and exotic environment.

+James V. Trunzo reviewed Al-Qadim: The Genie's Curse in White Wolf #47 (Sept., 1994), rating it a 4 out of 5 and stated that "I like this game.
+It has one of the more entertaining plots of its type.
+It also integrates music, dialogue and graphics to stay true to the genre.
+Unfortunately, you can run into problems early on that might stymie you."

 Allen Rausch wrote for GameSpy that Al-Qadim: The Genie's Curse was "basically SSI's answer to Nintendo's Zelda games", but "it wasn't a very good answer ...as so often happens when a game tries to appeal to two very different audiences at the same time, neither element was entirely successful".
-He concluded that the game "had its moments, but it wasn't a game that ever approached the realm of 'classic'."
+He concluded that the game "had its moments, but it wasn't a game that ever approached the realm of 'classic'".
 In a similar review for GameSpot, Andrew Park and Elliott Chin felt that the game may not appeal to serious RPG fans.

 Michael Hengst, editor of Power Play, called the combination of the 1001 Nights-style Al-Qadim setting with the action-packed gameplay of Zelda successful.
 Hengst and main tester Volker Weitz described its difficulty as low, and gave it an overall rating of 74 percent.

+The game sold in excess of 90,000 copies.